Wednesday, February 25, 2009

 You think you look almost Amazonian-- broad at the top,

-a triangle of a torso.
+a triangle of torso.

-You are no warrior.
-The nurse will later tell you that
+The nurse will tell you later that

 you are green and blue.
 Your hair falls out in clumps.